Paraxial approximation

 In geometric optics, the paraxial approximation is a small-angle approximation used in Gaussian optics and ray tracing of light through an optical system (such as a lens).

-A paraxial ray is a ray which makes a small angle (θ) to the optical axis of the system, and lies close to the axis throughout the system.
+A paraxial ray is a ray that makes a small angle (θ) to the optical axis of the system, and lies close to the axis throughout the system.
 Generally, this allows three important approximations (for θ in radians) for calculation of the ray's path, namely:

 The paraxial approximation is used in Gaussian optics and first-order ray tracing.
 Ray transfer matrix analysis is one method that uses the approximation.